ramalho/orablog/forget-the-boxes.rst

 This snippet shows that the new object was instantiated (its id was ``4301489432``) but before the ``y`` name could be created, a ``TypeError`` aborted the assignment.
 The ``'y' in globals()`` check proves is no ``y`` global name.

 To wrap up: always read the right-hand side of an assignment first.
 That’s where the object is created or retrieved.
-After that, the variable on the left is bound to the object, like a label stuck to it.
+After that, the name on the left is bound to the object, like a label stuck to it.
 Just forget about the boxes.

 As for tuples, better make sure they only hold immutable object references before trying to use them as dictionary keys or set elements.

     This post was inspired by chapter 8 of my `Fluent Python`__ book.
-That chapter, titled *Object references, mutability and recycling* also covers the semantics of function parameter passing, best practices for mutable handling, shallow copies and deep copies, and the concept of weak references -- among other topics.
+That chapter, titled *Object references, mutability and recycling* also covers the semantics of function parameter passing, best practices for mutable parameter handling, shallow copies and deep copies, and the concept of weak references -- among other topics.

 __ http://shop.oreilly.com/product/0636920032519.do